Bit-Quill/valkey-glide/docs/design-api.md

 ## Command Interface

 ### Unix Domain Socket solution
 For clients based on Unix Domain Sockets (UDS), we will use the existing Rust-core protobuf messages for creating a connection, sending requests, and receiving responses.
 Supported commands are enumerated in the [protobuf definition for requests](../babushka-core/src/protobuf/redis_request.proto) and we will support them as they are added in the future.
 Note: the `CustomCommand` request type is also adequate for all commands.
 As defined in the [protobuf definition for responses](../babushka-core/src/protobuf/response.proto), client wrappers will receive data as a pointer, which can be passed to Rust to marshal the data back into the wrapper language’s native data types.
+In the future, we plan on optimizing this approach such that small data is returned as an object and large data is returned as a pointer in order to reduce the overhead of FFI calls in the case of small data.

 Transactions will be handled by adding a list of `Command`s to the protobuf request.
 The response will be a `redis::Value::Bulk`, which should be handled in the same Rust function that marshals the data back into the wrapper language's native data types.
 This is handled by storing the results in a collection type native to the wrapper language.